I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 13 years.

 If you have extended health benefits, I can provide a receipt that you can submit for reimbursement.

-Call them to check that they cover a group coaching program with a dietitian in Alberta, Canada.
+Call them to check that they cover services provided by a dietitian in Alberta, Canada.

 Even if you don’t have benefits – what is it worth to you to get rid of short-order cook syndrome, end dinner time battles, and raise your kids to have a healthy relationship with food?
 Priceless!